 He sighed, “Tell me… what is your Chinese Astrological sign?”

 “My sign is Tiger.
 I am the old Tiger sleeping underneath the tree, and you are the monkey throwing coconuts onto my head.”

-Besides his wealth of universal knowledge, one of the things I loved most about Michio was his light spiritedness and great sense of humor.
+Besides his wealth of universal knowledge, one of the things I loved most about Michio was his light spiritedness and a great sense of humor.

 He was correct, by the way, on a “healing” diet flax and other refined oils can be hard for the liver to process.

 Many years later, I attended an Integrative Nutrition conference in New York City.
-The audience was filled with health coaches on a mission to save the world from bad eating habits.
+The audience was filled with health coaches on a mission to save the world from thier bad eating habits.